-However, the improvements will fill an existing stormwater treatment wetland that provides water treatment for 1.18 acres of parking area, permitted in 2018.
+However, the improvements will fill an existing stormwater treatment wetland that provides water treatment for parking area permitted in 2018.
 This project will add impervious (pollution generating) parking area including additional parking stalls and a new drop off lane to the overall tributary area of the parking lot.
 So, while replacing the existing wetland treatment BMP, the new parking surfaces will be added to the treatment requirement.
 Roof area for the new/improved early learning center will bypass the water treatment BMP so the roof area does not need to be counted in the sizing of the water treatment BMP.

 Runoff treatment for the parking area will be provided via Modular Wetland Linear (soil media contained in an underground concrete vault.
-A stormwater pump station will be required to pump the treated stormwater to the offsite discharge location.
+A stormwater pump station will be required to pump the treated stormwater.
+Pumped stormwater will flow through multiple onsite catch basins that will serve to dissipate pump energy and flow velocity prior to discharging to the ditch.